u-blox/XPLR-IOT-1/hex_files/README.md

 # XPLR-IOT-1 hex files

-The hex files supplied in this folder can be used with [Nordic Semiconductor nRF Connect for Desktop, programmer utility](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/), as well as other tools such a nrfjprog from the [Nordic Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nRF-Command-Line-Tools), or [SEGGER J-Link](https://www.segger.com/downloads/jlink/).
+The hex files supplied in this folder can be used with [Nordic Semiconductor nRF Connect for Desktop, programmer utility](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/).
+A [SEGGER J-Link](https://www.segger.com/downloads/jlink/) is also required to program the device with these hex files.

 It is assumed the developer is familiar with these tools.

+* 'SensorAggregation_v0.3_MergedCores.hex' contains only the Sensor Aggregation firmware, without the bootloader.
+* 'SensorAggregation_v0.3_and_Bootloader_MergedCores.hex' contains only the Sensor Aggregation firmware and the bootloader.
+Bootloader allows the firmware update of the device via Serial UART interface.

 > **NOTE:** Some early units have a misalignment between the SWD connector, J11, and the end panel.
 If a misalignment is observed, open the case, and move the end-panel so the opening is centered around J11 prior to connecting an SWD cable.